 The result was an eery quiet and emptiness in the streets—a simultaneous sense of tension and exhaustion, against which the pomp of the inauguration felt like meager consolation.
 Lights flashed.
 Humvees idled in alleyways.
 Barricades stretched across wide boulevards.
 Soldiers stared out impassively from behind them, dressed for war and prepared, in theory, to repel a mob of their own countrymen and countrywomen.

 It seemed possible to me that there were as many journalists as tourists—maybe even more.
-All of us who were there wandering the streets on Inauguration Day, at any rate, appeared to be in a state of amazement, disbelief, or quiet contemplation, or else a combination of all three.
-Even some of the guardspeople didn’t seem to know what to make of the situation.
+All of us, at any rate, appeared to be in a state of amazement, disbelief, quiet contemplation, or else a combination of all three.
+Even some of the guardspeople didn’t seem to know how to make sense of the situation.
 At one point, I watched a photographer stick his camera in a young guardsman’s face, justfying himself by saying, “I mean, how often do you see this?”
 The guardsman just shrugged and shook his head.